MaximDubrovin/meteor-uploadcare/README.md

 # meteor-uploadcare

-<a href="https://uploadcare.com" target="_blank">Uploadcare</a> library wrapped into Meteor package.
+Uploadcare library wrapped into a Meteor package.

-Uploadcare handles uploads, so you don’t have to!
+<a href="https://uploadcare.com" target="_blank">Uploadcare</a> handles uploads, so you don’t have to!
 Beautiful upload widget, API to manage files in cloud storage, smart and fast CDN to deliver them to your end users.
 Crop, resize and transform uploaded images using URL commands.

 __Real life Meteor app example:__

-Look at beautiful Uploadcare <a href="https://vimeo.com/111023471" target="_blank">integration</a> in <a href="https://alpheratz.co" target="_blank"> Alpheratz</a> — personal gallery service on Meteor.
+Look at the beautiful Uploadcare <a href="https://vimeo.com/111023471" target="_blank">integration</a> in <a href="https://alpheratz.co" target="_blank"> Alpheratz</a> — personal gallery service on Meteor.

 ## Install